 Hopefully this one’s a bit of a gimme if you’ve already traveled overseas.
-Friends of mine used to joke about “Africa Wins Again” days–when a rat eats the special food you brought from home, the electricity’s been out for three days, and the government accidentally shuts off your phone.
+Friends of mine used to joke about “Africa Wins Again” days–when a rat eats the special food you brought from home.
+The electricity’s been out for three days.
+And the government accidentally shuts off your cell phone.

 Cross-cultural relationships require character with a formidable degree of flexibility, an openness to acquiring other pieces of your God-puzzle.

 To go overseas takes some take-charge character: You’re raising support, navigating a new city, muscling through foods you’d rather leave looking at you on the plate.

 More important, you’re saying, “Here am I!
 Send me!”
 Picture a missional Rosie the Riveter: We can do it!